January 8. Kazinform's timeline of major events

 2018 – Kazakh figure skaters sweep two bronze, one silver and one gold medals at the 1st FBMA Trophy figure skating competition held in Abu Dhabi.

-2019 – Kazakhstani representatives for the first time ever join the FIDE commission.
-It consists of 224 people from more than 130 states of the world.
+2019 – Kazakhstani representatives for the first time ever join FIDE commission.

-2019 – The Al Farabi Scientific and Educational Centre opens at the Cairo University in Egypt.
+2019 – The Al Farabi Scientific and Educational Centre opens at Cairo University in Egypt.

-2020 – Kazakhstan takes over the chairmanship in the Group of Landlocked Developing Countries for 2020-2021.
+2020 – Kazakhstan takes over chairmanship in the Group of Landlocked Developing Countries for 2020-2021.